galpt/copilot-agent-modes/README.md

 # How to Use These Prompts

+1. **Choose the version** that matches your workflow:
+   - **v1.0** for collaborative, step-by-step approval at each task
+   - **v2.0** for autonomous, tool-enabled problem-solving with minimal intervention

-1. **Choose the prompt file** that corresponds to your LLM model:
+2. **Select the prompt file** that corresponds to your LLM model:
    - Using OpenAI GPT-4.1? → `aiconf-gpt-4.1.md`
    - Using OpenAI GPT-5-Mini? → `aiconf-gpt-5-mini.md`
    - Using Grok Code Fast? → `aiconf-grok-code-fast.md`
    - Using Claude Sonnet? → `aiconf-sonnet.md`

-2. **Load it as a system prompt** in your GitHub Copilot chatmode configuration
+3. **Load it as a system prompt** in your GitHub Copilot chatmode configuration

-3. **Start your session** by providing a `session_state` summary containing:
+4. **Start your session** by providing a `session_state` summary containing:
    - High-level goal
    - Approved specification
    - Implementation plan
    - Current progress

-4. **Follow the workflow** outlined in the prompt for consistent, spec-driven development
+5. **Follow the workflow** outlined in the prompt for consistent, spec-driven development

 > [!NOTE]
-> Version 1.0 represents the first iteration of these spec-driven prompts.
-Future versions (v2.0+) will include improvements and refinements based on real-world usage.
+> Version 2.0 is optimized for autonomous workflows and represents a significant evolution from v1.0.
+Future versions (v3.0+) will continue to refine and improve based on real-world usage.